-The TPNW requires all states parties ‘in a position to do so’ to provide assistance to affected states parties.
-That assistance can come in a variety of forms.
-For example, donor states parties can provide technical support in the form of medical, scientific, or environmental expertise; material support, such as health care or remediation equipment; or financial support to fund affected states’ victim assistance and environmental remediation programmes.
-Given the range of types of assistance, all states should be in a position to provide some sort of support.
+Assistance can come in a variety of forms.
+For example, donor states parties can provide: technical support in the form of medical, scientific, or environmental expertise or implementation experience from other frameworks; material support, such as health care or remediation equipment; or financial support to fund affected states’ victim assistance and environmental remediation programmes.
+Assistance can also come in the form of the release of official information and documents regarding nuclear testing and fallout monitoring.
+Given the range of types of assistance, all states parties should be in a position to provide support of some sort.

 Significant evidence exists in other disarmament treaties of the effectiveness of an obligation to cooperate and assist.
 Comparable provisions in the Anti-Personnel Mine Ban Convention (APMBC) and the Convention on Cluster Munitions (CCM), for example, have generated extensive international assistance from states parties and donors outside of the treaties.
 Over the five-year period 2017–2021, total international support to so-called mine action efforts amounted to US$3 billion, an average of more than US$600 million per year.
 Of this, 49% was support from states parties to the APMBC and the CCM.
 The biggest donor over this period was the United States, which is not party to either Treaty, with US$1.1 billion.1 The international funds have supported clearance of landmines and cluster munition remnants (which is analogous to environmental remediation), risk education, victim assistance, and capacity building.
 The top five recipient states—Iraq, Lao PDR, Afghanistan, Cambodia, and Colombia—received a combined total of US$271.5 million for mine action in 2021.2